 How should an ambulance dispatch center handle operations and processes during a pandemic?

-Ambulance dispatch is a central operation that must continue during any disaster, including the current day COVID-19 or coronavirus outbreak.
+Ambulance dispatch services are a central operation that must continue during any disaster, including the current day COVID-19 or coronavirus outbreak.
 As the pandemic continues, questions and uncertainties arise, including how ambulance dispatch center operations and processes should be handled.
 With ever-changing CDC guidelines, understanding the need for changes and compliance is key.

 Jennifer Kirkland is a well-respected Emergency Dispatch Center Manager in the Grand Junction Colorado area, a nationally recognized dispatch center expert, and Senior Consultant for Fitch and Associates.
 Her industry experience and understanding of the CDC guidelines has prompted the following tips and changes for creating a healthy and safer dispatching work process.